 Phasing out coal mining is a complex process and will affect local workers.
-This is particularly true for regions highly dependent on coal-related activities.
-It is expected that the direct decline in coal-related jobs seen over the past decade will continue, largely driven by the environmental agreements and transformation into alternative renewable energy resources.
+This impact is particularly true for regions highly dependent on coal-related activities.
+It is expected that the direct decline in coal-related jobs seen over the past decade will continue, largely driven by the environmental agreements and transformation into alternative renewable energy resources, but also by increases in automation in developed settings and more efficient mechanisation in less developed countries.

 According to the International Energy Agency (IEA), by 2030, 30% fewer people are expected to work in coal-related sectors compared to 2019.
 Almost a third of this decline is expected in coal mining.
-According to the World Bank, the closure of coal mines can exacerbate the existing socio-economic and employment impacts, given the geographic isolation, disparity in wages and the distinct culture of coal mining towns.
-These factors are expected to pose further challenges to the recovery efforts regarding employment and labour conditions97.
+According to the World Bank, the closure of coal mines can exacerbate the existing socio-economic and employment impacts given the geographic isolation, disparity in wages and the distinct culture of coal mining towns.
+These factors are expected to pose further challenges to the recovery efforts regarding employment and labour conditions.
+112

 Employment in coal mines varies from one site to another due to the size and accessibility of the coal deposit.
 However, coal mining sites tend to employ more workers than CFPPs.
 The closure of coal mines tends to create significant adverse job loss impacts.
-In Poland, efforts to close coal mines reduced jobs drastically from around 390,000 in 1989 to about 150,000 workers in 1999 (Figure 12).
+In Poland, efforts to close coal mines reduced jobs drastically from around 390,000 in 1989 to about 150,000 workers in 1999.